Relative Unification in Intuitionistic Logic: Towards provability logic of HA: Preliminary definitions and facts

 The main result in \citep{Ghil99} is that the unification type of $\IPC$ is finitary.
 It means that for every $A\in\lcalzvar$, there exists a finite \textit{complete set of unifiers} for $A$, i.e.~a finite set $\Theta$ of unifiers for $A$ such that every unifier of $A$ is less general than some $\theta\in \Theta$.
 We say that $\theta$ is less general than $\gamma$ if there is some substitution $\lambda$ such that for every $x\in\varr$ we have

-The proof of above mentioned fact is based on projective approximations which later \citep{ghilardi2002resolution} provides a resolution/tableaux method for its computation.
-The aim for this subsection is to prove a relativised version of projective approximations in \cref{Theorem-IPC-nnilp-Finitary}. \begin{definition} Given $\Gamma,\Pi\subseteq\lcalz$ and $A\in\lcalz$, we say that $\Pi$ is $\Gamma$-projective resolution for $A$ if \begin{itemize} \item $ \Pi $ is a set of independent propositions, i.e.~for $ B,C\in\Pi $, $ \vdash B\to C $ implies $ B=C $. \item Every $B\in \Pi$ is $\Gamma$-projective. \item $ A\arg\bigvee\Pi $. \item $ \vdash \bigvee\Pi\to A$. \end{itemize} A $\{\top\}$-projective resolution is also called projective resolution. \end{definition}
+The proof of the above mentioned fact is based on projective approximations.
+Later \citep{ghilardi2002resolution} provides a resolution/tableaux method for computation of the projective approximations.
+The aim for this subsection is providing a relativised version of projective approximations in \Cref{Theorem-IPC-nnilp-Finitary}. \begin{definition} Given $\Gamma,\Pi\subseteq\lcalz$ and $A\in\lcalz$, we say that $\Pi$ is $\Gamma$-projective resolution for $A$ if \begin{itemize} \item $ \Pi $ is a \sixtaghir{finite} set of independent formulas, i.e.~for $ B,C\in\Pi $, $ \vdash B\to C $ implies $ B=C $. \item Every $B\in \Pi$ is $\Gamma$-projective. \item $ A\arg\bigvee\Pi $. \item $ \vdash \bigvee\Pi\to A$. \end{itemize} A $\{\top\}$-projective resolution is also called projective resolution. \end{definition}